cpq/esputil/README.md

 # ESP32 flashing utility

 `esputil` is a command line tool for managing Espressif devices.
-It is a replacement for `esptool.py`. `esputil` is written in C and is available as a no-dependency static binary for Mac, Linux, Windows:
+It is a replacement for `esptool.py`. `esputil` is part of https://github.com/cpq/mdk.
+It is written in C and is available as a no-dependency static binary for Mac, Linux, Windows

 - Windows binary: [esputil.exe](https://github.com/cpq/esputil/releases/latest/download/esputil.exe)
 - Linux binary: [esputil_linux](https://github.com/cpq/esputil/releases/latest/download/esputil_linux)